Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

-\paragraph{Natural language processing} Language and human speech in general are quite complex and in turn natural language processing (NLP) tasks are notoriously hard to evaluate.
+Language and human speech in general are quite complex and in turn natural language processing (NLP) tasks are notoriously hard to evaluate.
 One such example is the recent subfield of natural language generation (NLG): The quality of the resulting texts has to be quantified, but may depend on the use case and different aspects such as semantics, syntax, lexical overlap, fluency, coherency~\citep{kaster2021global}. \citet{sai2021perturbation} show that across several popular metrics for NLG tasks, no single metric correlates with all desirable aspects.
-In a related application of MOHPO,~\citet{schmucker2021sh} use successive halving to optimize perplexity and word error rate for transformer based language models as one of their application examples.
+In a related application of MOHPO,~\citet{schmucker2021sh} use successive halving to optimize perplexity and word error rate for transformer based language models.